marbl/metAMOS/README.md

  * input - the type of input (FASTQ in this case)
  * name - the full name of the tool you want to report later on.
 This can be arbitrary text.
  * output - where the output contigs from the tool are.
 For assemblers, this is contigs.
-[PREFIX] is a keyword for the metAMOS prefix for the assembly when it is run.
-This is assumed to be relative to the metAMOS run directory.
+[PREFIX] is a keyword for the MetAMOS prefix for the assembly when it is run.
+This is assumed to be relative to the MetAMOS run directory.
  * scaffoldOutput - where the output scaffolds from the tool are, if available.
  * backupOutput - some assemblers fail to generate their final output on some datasets.
 In this case, this can specify preliminary contig output which will only be used if the main output is not available.
  * location - path to the executable.
 This is relative to metAMOS/Utilities.
 You can specify [MACHINE] to substitute your machine type into the executable path (i.e. Linux-x86_64).
 The user path will be searched if the tool is not found in the specified location